 o.
 Health savings account deduction from federal form 1040, Schedule 1, line 12.

 Do not put on IA Schedule A.

-An Injured Veteran's Grant Program is available under the Iowa Department of Veteran Affairs.
+An Injured Veterans Grant Program is available through the Iowa Department of Veterans Affairs.
 Money appropriated for these grants will be given to veterans injured in a combat zone after September 11, 2001.
 The grants cannot exceed $10,000 per injured veteran.
-The Department of Veteran Affairs may also receive money from any public or private source for purposes of providing grants to injured veterans.
+The Department of Veterans Affairs may also receive money from any public or private source for purposes of providing grants to injured veterans.

 q.
 Injured veterans program, grants from